Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 possibility of split-view attacks which are not eventually detected.
 Split-view attacks in this context would allow a CA to mis-issue a certificate, claim to revoke it, and then maintain the certificate's utility by presenting different views of its revocation status to attack victims than to other participants.
-In essence, the possibility of such a split-view attack renders revocation an ineffective tool for correcting mis-issuance.
+The possibility of such a split-view attack renders revocation a fundamentally ineffective tool for correcting mis-issuance.

 In the case where CAs initiate revocation by declining to sign new statements,